CarlosVillars/hieloice/marketplace-pro/PROJECT.md

    (`.html`/`.js`/`.css`) are served with `Cache-Control: no-cache, must-revalidate`, so browsers always revalidate against the server instead of serving a stale cached copy after a deploy.
+5. When verifying a deploy by fetching raw file content, be aware that `raw.githubusercontent.com` sits behind a CDN that can serve a stale cached copy for a few minutes after a fresh push, even with a cache-busting query string.
+If a fetched file looks truncated or out of date right after a push, check the GitHub blob page itself (`.../blob/main/...`, which shows an authoritative line/byte count) or wait a couple minutes and re-fetch before assuming the deploy is broken.

 If normal `git` access is available instead, that obviously works too — this workflow exists only because of a tooling limitation on the assistant's side,